 Dual Core 1 (DC1) is a schedule that evolves from Segmented sleep.
 It now contains three sleep blocks per day.
-Dual Core 1 is similar to E2, the first schedule in the Everyman line.
+Dual Core 1 is similar to E2, the equivalent schedule in the Everyman line with a similar total sleep.
 It is the first Dual Core prototype with new characteristics.

 - Reduction of some sleep from both or either cores